-- ensures that the Internal Audit and Compliance functions are independent, adequately organized, have unrestricted access to any pertinent information and operate efficiently and effectively - proposes to the Board the appointment, replacement or dismissal of the Group Chief Audit Executive and the Head of Group Compliance Sector and periodically assesses their performance as well as their remuneration in consultation with the Remuneration Committee - approves the Terms of Reference and Activity Plans of the Internal Audit and Compliance functions - has primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditors.
+- ensures that the Internal Audit and Compliance functions are independent, adequately organized, have unrestricted access to any pertinent information and operate efficiently and effectively - In consultation with the Nomination Committee, proposes to the Board for approval a) the appointment, replacement or dismissal of the Group Chief Audit Executive and the Head of Group Compliance Sector and annually assesses their performance, while their annual compensation is approved in accordance with the relevant provision of the Remuneration Committee's ToR which provides for Remuneration Committee's approval after consultation with the Audit Committee and b) the appointment, replacement or dismissal of the Anti-Money Laundering Reporting Officer who may be the same person as the Head of Group Compliance, as well as his/her deputy. - approves the Terms of Reference and Activity Plans of the Internal Audit and Compliance functions - has primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditors.
 For this purpose the Audit Committee annually assesses the performance and independence of the External Auditors - ensures periodic tender and rotation of the Group's external auditors after five consecutive years at a maximum, according to the approved by the Audit Committee External Auditors Tendering Policy & Procedure.